 Negotiation

-This is perhaps the most common and straightforward form of ADR.
-Negotiation is a process whereby the parties and their legal advisors seek to resolve the dispute by reaching an agreement either through written correspondence or a meeting between all concerned.
 Negotiations are usually on a “without prejudice” basis which means that any communications made by either side, seeking to settle the dispute, cannot later be used at Court.
-Negotiation and settlement is often more cost effective than Court proceedings and should always be attempted before issuing a claim in an attempt to try and resolve the same.
+Negotiation and settlement are often more cost effective than Court proceedings and should always be attempted before issuing a claim to try and resolve the same.

 Mediation

 Mediation is a series of meetings with a third party, a Mediator, to attempt to negotiate a settlement.
 A Mediator is a specially trained professional who is jointly appointed by the parties to assist them in resolving the dispute.
 The Mediator’s task is to attempt to bring the parties to a settlement.
-The Mediator is impartial is a facilitator.
-The cost of mediation is shared between the parties.
+The Mediator is impartial is a facilitator and the cost of mediation is shared between the parties.
 Mediation is a very useful method of ADR provided all parties enter it in the spirit of compromise and are willing to settle.

 Arbitration

-This is a method of ADR where the decision/agreement reached by the Arbitrator is binding upon the parties.
-It is more expensive than mediation however is usually less than Court proceedings.
 The process is overseen by an Arbitrator who generally has a professional background in the same field as the dispute.
 The Arbitrator acts in a similar capacity to a Judge to determine the issues in dispute and make a final decision based on the evidence presented by the parties.
-This is often very useful for constructions disputes or disputes in a specialise field as the Arbitrator has experience in that field so is able to reach a conclusion that is considered and fair.
+This is often very useful for construction disputes or disputes in a specialist field, as the Arbitrator has experience in that field so can reach a conclusion that is considered and fair.

 Adjudication